JeftePL/techtail-newsletter/README.md

 `npm install`

-And then run the command to watch and compile the files:
+And then run the command to watch and compile the CSS files

 `npm run watch`